How do I know if a RenoFi loan is right for my project?

 Once the construction is complete, the loan automatically converts to a permanent loan.

-But, that doesn’t mean that this type of loan is right for you, and in most instances, homeowners have better-suited alternatives available to pay for renovations.
+But, that doesn’t mean that it’s the best process for you, and in most instances, homeowners have better-suited alternatives available to pay for renovations.